KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

         text: voted
       -
         type: text
-        text: ' do reduce the gas fees to 1% of what they currently are.
-Although the vote caused some drama, VTHO''s speculation remains strong as the price hangs at '
+        text: ' do reduce the gas fees to 1% of what they currently were.
+The vote was controversial, but VTHO''s speculation remains strong as the price hangs at '
       -
         type: text
         marks: